In Depth Baby Product Reviews Led by a Pediatrician

 Parent Unit No

 This unit only works until babies can roll or crawl.
 It can be uncomfortable for some babies or ineffective if your baby is too small or their diapers don't fit snuggly in the waist.
-An alternative, such as the Sense-U Baby V3, could offer more comfort for little ones.
+The Eufy S340 or the Owlet Dream Duo 2 could potentially be more comfortable with multiple-sized socks.
 We also worry parents will rely on this type of device to prevent SIDs and, therefore, caution that there is no evidence that it does or can prevent SIDs from occurring.
 However, if you want to know that your little one is moving at a predictable rate, and this knowledge will help you sleep better, then the Snuza Hero SE could be the best choice that won't break the bank or require mattress or crib adjustments.
-Parent testers report, “I love how easy it is to use; with no app, it is a quick setup.
+Parent testers report, “I love how easy it is to use; with no app, it is a quick setup.”
+If you want a similar choice that costs a little less, the Levana Oma is one to compare.

 Read more: Snuza Hero SE review